 Fertilizing

-During the growing season, spring through summer, a balanced liquid fertilizer once a month gives her the nutrients she needs to keep pushing out new growth.
+During the growing season, spring through summer, a balanced liquid fertilizer once a month gives the plant the nutrients it needs to keep pushing out new growth.
 Dilute it to half the recommended strength, especially if the soil is dry when you apply it, to avoid burning the roots.

 Seasonal Care Calendar